Thomas J. McDonough: Auxiliary Bishop of St. Augustine

-On March 10, 1947, McDonough was appointed auxiliary bishop of the Diocese of St. Augustine and titular bishop of Thenae by Pope Pius XII.
+On March 10, 1947, McDonough was appointed auxiliary bishop of St. Augustine and titular bishop of Thenae by Pope Pius XII.
 He received his episcopal consecration on April 30, 1947, from Cardinal Dennis Dougherty, with Bishops Emmet M. Walsh and J. Carroll McCormick serving as co-consecrators.
 At age 35, McDonough was then the youngest member of the American hierarchy.
 During his tenure as an auxiliary bishop, he was responsible for much land purchasing, fund-raising, church building, and work with African Americans.